tbidne/shrun/configuration.md

 `shrun` can be configured by either CLI args or a `toml` config file.
 Most arguments exist in both formats -- where they have the same name -- though some exist only as CLI args.
 The following describes the CLI args.
 See [default.toml](./examples/default.toml) for a description of the `toml` file.

-Most options have a `no-X` variant e.g. `--cmd-log` has a corresponding `--no-cmd-log`.
-These flags totally disable the corresponding option and make it as if the field was never specified i.e. the default behavior is used.
+In general, each option `--foo` has a `--no-foo` variant that disables cli and toml configuration for that field.
+For example, the `--no-cmd-log` option will instruct shrun to ignore both cli `--cmd-log` and toml `cmd-log`, ensuring the default behavior is used (i.e. no command logging).

 ## Core Functionality